WakiMak/trentent.github.io-forked/_posts/2015-12-04-appv5-sequencing-an-application-that-has-com-applications.md

 </div>

 <div style="clear: both; text-align: left;">
-  For some reason my application was failing. Â I double checked the COM+ Applications are installed and appear to be working, so I opened Procmon.exe to see if I can find where it's going wrong:
+  For some reason my application was failing.
+I double checked the COM+ Applications are installed and appear to be working, so I opened Procmon.exe to see if I can find where it's going wrong:
 </div>

 <div style="clear: both; text-align: left;">